gdglondon/AndroidThingsWorkshop/task_three_firebase.md

 ```

 ---
-### Step 16
+### Step 18

 Now that we have the common module setup to read/write in FireBase, now is the time to add the logic to our modules, first lets start with Android Things.

 ## Setup FireBase on the Things

 Before we can read/store data we need to connect to FireBase, then once connected we can observe the data.
-So we are going to load the FirebaseApp on our app launch, and login when our activity is started.
+So we are going to load the FirebaseApp on our app creation, and login when our activity is started.

 ```
 // ThingsApplication.kt